Monetra/mstdlib/cluster/README.md

                          when to skip applying logs.
 - Log[]         - list - Committed Log Entries containing Term, LogID, and Payload.
 Stored only in memory currently.
-- AvgLatencyMs  - u64  - The average latency in ms for the cluster
+- LatencyMs     - u16  - The currrent max latency in ms for the cluster.
+                         Learned from leader node, if no leader, calculated based on connected nodes.
 - ClusterID     - u64  - Unique cluster state id when a new cluster is brought online.
 This prevents 2 detached clusters using the same nodes and configuration from trying to merge.